Physical Therapy Treatments For Tennis Elbow

 Physical Therapy Treatments For Tennis Elbow | Capitol Physical Therapy | Washington DC Physical Therapists

-It’s something that physical therapy for sports injuries can help with, but it’s not necessarily a sports injury.
+It’s also something that physical therapy for sports injuries can help with.

 Even something as typical as carrying your groceries home without using the muscles in your body properly can trigger it.